 - Maintenance responsibilities

-- Obstruction or interference
+- Obstruction or interference with a servitude right

 - Whether a servitude exists at all